bskyprism/taproom/README.md

 ## Auth

 This is designed to use passkeys (`webauthn`) for authentication.
-Initial registration (adding a new passkey) is done via a secret key env variable, `REGISTRATION_SECRET`.
-You need to enter a correct key, then it will let you create a new passkey.
+Initial registration (adding a new passkey) requires a secret key, `REGISTRATION_SECRET`.
+You need to enter the correct key, then it will let you create a new passkey.